 A funeral mass and celebration of life will be celebrated at All Saints Episcopal Church, 6300 N. Central Avenue, Phoenix, AZ, 85012, on Saturday, October 13, 2018, at 11a.m.

 New Yorker; Southern Gentleman; Arizona Cowboy; L.A.
 Writer; and, always the optimistic Dreamer—Jeb will be missed by his beloved wife Dorothy (a love affair of 60 years), his children, grandchildren, extended family and the many who called him friend.
 In lieu of flowers, the family requests that donations be made in his honor to The Jeb Rosebrook Vaquero Memorial Fund, The Orme School (OrmeSchool.org), St. Leo Abbey (StLeoAbbey.org), Washington and Lee University (WLU.edu), the Writers Guild Foundation (WGFoundation.org), Scottsdale Boys and Girls Club (BGCS.org), Hospice of the Valley (HOV.org) or to All Saints Episcopal Church (AllSaintsOnCentral.org).

-To send flowers to Jeb's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeb J Rosebrook, please visit our floral store.